ctesta01/learning_lean4/README.md

   - How to apply the calculus of Stein's Method CLTs
   - How to apply the calculus of Eigenvalues of Random Matrices

+These "real goals" are motivated by the general question: If a mathematical subject has a 'calculus' to it, can we implement that in Lean4?
+Especially, can we write methods/functions in Lean4 to apply the calculus that are formal-proof-verified.